 Families incur no charge for using the service

 The paediatric service receives less than 20% in statutory funding.
-As a registered charity, Pepper relies heavily on the generosity of the local community to fund the remaining 80% and we need to raise a minimum of £450,000 annually.
+As a registered charity, Pepper relies heavily on the generosity of the local community to help us support this vital service.